Vietoris$\unicode{x2013}$Rips Complexes of Metric Spaces Near a Metric Graph: Embedded Metric Graphs

-We show that the simplicial map $\phi$ is a homotopy equivalence for a suitable choice $\beta$.
-We show in \lemref{h-inj} and \lemref{h-sur} that for any $k\geq0$, the simplicial map $\phi$ induces an isomorphism between the $k$--th homotopy groups.
+We show that the simplicial map $\phi$ is a homotopy equivalence for a suitable choice of $\beta$.
+In \lemref{h-inj} and \lemref{h-sur}, we show that for any $k\geq0$, the simplicial map $\phi$ induces an isomorphism between the $k$--th homotopy groups.

 The following two lemmas prove that the simplicial map $\phi$ defined in \eqnref{phi-h} induces injective and surjective homomorphisms on the homotopy groups.
 The basepoint consideration has been ignored, as we observe from \propref{distances} that $d^\eps$ is finite, since $\G$ is assumed to be path-connected.
 As a result, the geometric complex of $\Ri^\eps_\beta(S)$ is path-connected, and so are all the other complexes involved in our results. \begin{lemma}[Injectivity] Let $\G\subset\R^d$ be an embedded metric graph.
 Let $S\subset\R^d$ and $0<\eps<\beta$ be such that